I. SPANISH EXAM UPDATE

 España.
 Efectivamente, la siempre escasa bibliografía

-sobre el emperador, realizada por españoles, comenzó a
+sobre el emperador, realizada por españoles, comenzó

 aumentar desde mitad del siglo XX; a ello contribuyó,